zhifanl/SENG513-A2/README.md

 - Successfully avoiding an obstacle earns the player 1 point.
 - Player 2 controls the red car with the left arrow and right arrow keys to move left or right and avoid obstacles.
 - If a player runs into an obstacle, they stop playing.
 If both players collide, the game ends, and the player with the highest score wins.
+- Players can click speed up to speed up the movement of their car.
+- After 10 seconds, the speed up effect will be gone, the cooldown lasts for 30 seconds.
+After 30 seconds, users can click speed up again.

 ## Game Mechanics
 ### Player 1